akrampatel89/Sentiment-Analysis-of-IMDB-Movie-Reviews-/README.md

 ### Removing Stopwords:
 There are words in the reviews which does not give us the sentiment of the sentence hence they are useless for us hence I removed that.

+### Normalizing the Train and Test data:
+Here I am normalizing the train and test data.